Save big (up to $1,875) on small business tools with our free membership, business.com+

 “Leverage low-cost platforms like Coursera, LinkedIn Learning or podcasts to develop leadership skills in emotional intelligence and adaptability,” Kravitz advised.
 “Encourage leaders to share takeaways during team meetings to foster collective growth.
 Identify opportunities for peer-to-peer learning and accountability.”

-Widely available online tools and resources can help you implement the Charles Handy management theory more easily.
-Videos, assessments and other materials will help you choose the resources most valuable to your business.
+Widely available online tools and resources can help you implement Handy’s management theory more easily.

 Monitor your organization’s progress and performance.